With fall soon behind us and winter on the horizon, you’ll want to be equipped with these winter essentials to help get you through.

-There you have it, 15 winter essentials.
+There you have it, a collection of winter style for men.
 I’m not saying you need to have every single one of these pieces right now, but it wouldn’t hurt to build up these essentials overtime.
 They are pieces that can go a long way and get you through a long and harsh winter season.

 ON TO YOU.
-WHAT ARE SOME OF YOUR FAVORITE WINTER WARDROBE PIECES?
+WHAT ARE SOME OF YOUR FAVORITE WINTER STYLE FOR MEN?

 Let’s continue the discussion over in the Gentlemen Within Private Facebook Community.